Aug 11, 2019

 Stages of Data Vulnerability

 Data is continuously exposed to cybersecurity threats due to several types of vulnerabilities which manifest in the following stages:

 Most businesses have heterogeneous systems with multiplatform automated patching to guard the networks and systems closely.
 But, sometimes, the administrators are unable to assess the type of vulnerability, which initiates a vast majority of threats due to unpatched networks and systems.
 A small vulnerability at an entry-level network, when left unattended, may thus turn out to be the most feasible loophole for malicious attacks on an organization.

 Therefore, plugging these vulnerabilities -before they get traced by a malicious entity -is one of the best preventive measures to protect data and stop such entry-level network threats from branching out to multiple risks.

 1. Business downtime: The downtime or outage happens when a system becomes unavailable for a certain duration and fails to perform its primary function.
 To restore a compromised system from scratch, the business has to invest resources, which causes upfront loss.

 Downtime also leads to business disruption when critical IT systems are involved, especially the database where there are higher chances of organizational data being compromised.
-According to Ponemon cost of data breach study, organizations based in the US can recover some of the highest post-breach response cost.
+According to Ponemon's cost of data breach study, organizations based in the US can recover some of the highest post-breach response costs.